 Temporomandibular Joint Dysfunction Treatment Q & A

 If you have jaw pain or a problem with your TMJ, then you probably have questions about it.
-Koala® Center for Sleep & TMJ Disorders can help.
+Koala® Center For Sleep & TMJ Disorders can help.
 Here’s a Q & A about TMJ disorder and how to address it!
-We have 10 TMJ clinic locations.
-We serve patients from all over the USA in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Columbia MO, Kansas City MO, Albuquerque NM, Brewster NY, El Paso TX and Wausau WI.
+We have 07 TMJ clinic locations.
+We serve patients from all over the USA in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.

 What is the best doctor for TMJ disorder and jaw pain?